shuningjin/shuningjin.github.io/index.md

 Here are some cool projects I have worked on:

 #### Sentence Representation Learning
-- In the summer of 2018, I participated in [the Fifth Frederick Jelinek Memorial Summer Workshop](https://www.clsp.jhu.edu/workshops/18-workshop/) at Center for Language and Speech Processing (CLSP) at The Johns Hopkins University.
+- In the summer of 2018, I participated in [the Fifth Frederick Jelinek Memorial Summer Workshop](https://www.clsp.jhu.edu/workshops/18-workshop/) at Center for Language and Speech Processing (CLSP) at Johns Hopkins University.
 I was a member of the [General-Purpose Sentence Representation Learning Team](https://jsalt18-sentence-repl.github.io).

 <div style="height:1em"> </div>
 #### Multilingual Emoji Prediction on Twitter